premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-14. Which is a kind of class that contains only constants and abstract methods?
+14. Which is a kind of class that contains only constants and abstract methods?p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)